Interested In Stock? Read This First: Abbott Laboratories (ABT)

 Abbott Laboratories (ABT) STOCK PRICE MOVEMENT:

-Abbott Laboratories (ABT) received positive focus in Friday trading session.
-The stock has performed 1.11% and it registered share value at $89.66 in recent trade transaction.
-At present, the stock price sited at -3.02% from the 52 week high and situated at 23.91% from 52 week low.
-3915363 shares traded on hands while it’s an average volume stands with 4.73M shares.
-It has dividend yield of 1.61% and Payout Ratio is 73.10%.
+Abbott Laboratories (ABT) received negative focus in Monday trading session.
+The stock has performed -3.22% and it registered share value at $84.63 in recent trade transaction.
+At present, the stock price sited at -8.46% from the 52 week high and situated at 16.96% from 52 week low.
+5530390 shares traded on hands while it’s an average volume stands with 4.66M shares.
+It has dividend yield of 1.70% and Payout Ratio is 73.10%.

 PROFITABILITY RATIOS: The company’s net profit margin is 9.10%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 58.60% and Operating Margin is seen at 12.40%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 4.30%.
 Return on Equity (ROE) is 9.30% and Return on Investment (ROI) is 6.10%.